-The Humanitarian Award honors filmmakers who are bringing awareness to issues of Ecological, Political, Social Justice, Health and Wellness, Animals, Wildlife, Conservation and Spiritual importance and combining that with quality film making craft.
-Congratulations to this year’s illustrious winners who are committed to making a difference in the world.
-To read more about the award
+The Humanitarian Award honors filmmakers who are bringing awareness to issues of Ecological, Political, Social Justice, Health and Wellness, Animals, Wildlife, Conservation and Spiritual importance while at the same time demonstrating excellence in storytelling and filmmaking craft.
+Congratulations to this year’s illustrious winners who are committed to making a difference in the world through memorable filmmaking.

 To read more about the award CLICK HERE:

 Raúl Isidoro Koler y Emiliano Sette (Argentina), Anacronte, Animation – Anacronte is a brilliant animation in every way – creatively showcasing mankind in its eternal struggle against “evil”.
 Every element of this poignant story is exceptional – from concept to artistic interpretations, music and sound design, perfect pacing and stunning visuals and the gripping emotionality of the film.
 A treatise on the fine line between good and evil, both hypnotic and thought provoking.
 From the heart-wrenching stories of individuals to the global heart-aches and triumphs of our times – Anacronte is refreshingly original in message and delivery from the smallest artistic detail to the broadest messages of humanity.
 A dazzling tour-de-force in the world of animation from multi-award winning directors Koler and Sette.
 Produced by Mr Bug, Exodo Animation Studios and Celeste Estudio Creativo.